awsdocs/aws-kms-developer-guide/doc_source/iam-policies.md

 ### Allow a user read\-only access to all CMKs through the AWS KMS console<a name="iam-policy-example-read-only-console"></a>

-The following policy allows users read\-only access to the AWS KMS console\.
+The following IAM policy allows users read\-only access to the AWS KMS console\.
 That is, users can use the console to view all CMKs, but they cannot make changes to any CMKs or create new ones\.

 ```
 {